 Translation:I would like a coffee without sugar, please.

 This sentence is important for a place such as Guatemala where coffee comes with sugar already dumped in, so that it's quite sweet.
-If you don't like sweet coffee, you'll need to tell the waitress this sentence, to which she will reply "para servirle."
+If you don't like sweet coffee, you'll need to tell the waiter this sentence, to which (s)he will reply "para servirle."
 The situation with coffee in countries such as Guatemala is complicated.
 First timers usually think they'll get great coffee, but after having been there for a while or for a second time you become accustomed to the fact that most coffee in country is not very good, because they export the good coffee.
 A regular cup of Joe in Guatemala can be terrible, even upset the stomach.
 Exception: hotels and restaurants that cater to the wealthy 1% and tourists.